A History of the Community Movie Theater in Roxbury, Massachusetts

 Some theaters survived the onslaught.
 Even in Boston, locations like The Brattle in Cambridge carry on the legacy of these old cinemas.
 But they are, unfortunately, the exceptions.

 And, while the loss of these theaters is natural and rational, it still stings.
 There’s something somber in the fact that an area that was clearly so rich in the history of American cinema has nothing to show for it in the modern day.

 Lisa Simmons serves as the director of The Roxbury International Film Festival, one of the largest independent film festivals in all of New England.
 The festival, in its 21st year, currently screens their films out of the MFA, Hibernian Hall, and the Haley House Bakery.
 They have no access to a theater.

 Simmons said that a historic, community theater would be priceless to have for her festival.
 In fact, she wants to make one herself.

 “My dream is to take one of these buildings and transform it into a theater,” she said.
 “It would at least give us a place and a space to do something.”

-But until someone like Simmons can effectively do such a thing, her dream will remain just that--a dream.
+But until someone like Simmons can effectively do such a thing, her vision will remain just a dream.

 If any one of these theater had survived it could be a part of the thriving arts scene that now blossoms out of South Boston.
 Instead, they now exist only in the memories of those who visited them decades ago.
 And, unfortunately, the number of people who carry that history with them is slowly dwindling.